matscode/cakephp-simple-environment-manager/README.md

 LOL, Just kidding, thats all that neccesary.
 Neither do I like stressful implementation.
 Have a wonderful time coding

 ### Reccomentation
-I would advice you add the content of the `.gitignore` file to your.
+I would advice you add the content of the `.gitignore` file to your existing `.gitignore` file project root or create one.
 So whenever you push (probably continous deployment), you are sure as h*ll not gonna push your unwanted overrides in production with.
 That way, atleast you get an error message saying one of your override file can not be loaded.

 #### License
 - GNU GPLV3